 If you don’t have a guide, or if yours needs to be refreshed, here are a few tips to help with development.

-Identify brand personality.
-Think about the way in which you want your brand to be viewed—is it compassionate, competitive, upscale, approachable, tenacious, high-tech?
+Think about the way in which you want your brand to be viewed.
+Is it compassionate, competitive, upscale, approachable, tenacious, high-tech?
 Use this input to establish the right brand tone and voice.

-Get specific.
-Drill down to the essence of your brand: Who is your audience?
+Drill down to the essence of your brand.
+Who is your audience?
 What do they look for you to provide?
 What does your product or service enable them to do?
 What do you do better than any other competitor?
 Develop your company’s value statement and brand positioning using language that speaks—and resonates with—your audience.

-Messaging.
 As you develop these brand propositions, you’ll find yourself using words that you associate with your brand (include a list).
-Outline how your content should be written…casual, informative, persuasive, sympathetic, playful, etc.; as well as style cues such as AP style, use of the Oxford comma, guidelines for emojis, etc.
+Outline how your content should be written.
+Should your tone be casual, informative, persuasive, sympathetic, playful, etc?.
+Also include style cues such as AP style, use of the Oxford comma, guidelines for emojis, etc.

-Visuals.
 To ensure your audience recognizes your brand when they see it, your graphics must be consistent—whether it’s a display ad, brochure or website.
-Here’s a checklist:
+Here’s a checklist to keep in mind.

-- Colors: Detail your brand’s palette of colors.
-Include the hex, CMYK, and RGB codes for each color, as well as Pantone numbers.
+- Colors.
+Detail your brand’s palette of colors.
+Include the hex, CMYK, and RGB codes for each color, as well as any Pantone numbers.